beginner-corp/docs.begin.com/src/shared/docs/en/guides/crud-app.md

 #### **U**pdate

 `POST` requests to the `/todos/:id` route are processed by the handler function inside `index.js` in this folder.
-This handler updates the todo with the same `id` as the one passed in from the url parameter.
+This handler updates the todo with the same `id` as the one passed in from the URL parameter.

 ### `todos/delete/`
 #### **D**elete